Custom Stone Grinding

 Stone Grinding Schedule

-Perfect for your cold day race skis, this is a closely-spaced, linear grind for the really cold days on the trail.
-A fine linear pattern minimizes friction on cold, dry, fresh snow crystals and is recommended for those days you walk out and hear the snow squeak under your feet.
+Approximate temp range: 20F and colder, fresh to lightly transformed snows.
+Perfect for your cold day race skis, this is an ultra-fine, linear grind for the really cold days on the trail.
+A fine linear pattern minimizes friction on cold, fresh snow crystals and is recommended for those days you walk out and hear the snow squeak under your feet.
 Old Man Winter is a shallow, low-impact grind that can be refreshed and repeated many times.
+Extremely popular in the Upper Midwest and Rockies.

-The New Moon Universal is our most popular grind that will bring new and old skis back to factory condition with fast, flat bases.
+Approximate temp range: 0F to 30F, fresh to moderately transformed snows.
+The New Moon Universal Cold is a versatile grind that will bring new and old skis back to factory condition with fast, flat bases.
 We recommend this grind if you ski one pair of skis in many different conditions.
-This versatile grind works especially well for highly variable Midwestern and New England snow conditions, including new snow, transformed snow, machine-tilled and man-made snow — always a safe choice for the high school or citizen racer.
+This versatile grind works especially well for highly variable Midwestern and New England snow conditions, including new snow, moderately transformed snow, machine-tilled and man-made snow — always a safe choice for the high school or citizen racer.
+A super grind for racers relying on one pair of skis.
+Single pair owners skiing in regions with faster snow transformation due to freeze-thaw cycles, heavy traffic, or heavy tilling should consider the Universal Warm grind below.

+Approximate temp range: 32F , wet slop or corn snow.
 We’ve all been there, and you must be ready with some special skis.
 As the title suggests, this grind can channel water like a rain gutter, — a necessity for warm weather racing.
 Intended for 32°F and warmer, this grind utilizes deep channels to handle snow moisture and reduce speed-killing suction, while helping your skis move over wet transformed and corn snow crystals that are associated with warm-weather and spring skiing.
+Are your sleeves and tights rolled up?
+Are your boots soaking wet?
+This is the grind!

 Pre-Grind Tuning & Repair — $15 and up